1960 United States presidential debates: Background

-Schedule
+Debate schedule

-First presidential debate (WBBM-TV, Chicago)
+September 26: First presidential debate (WBBM-TV studios, Chicago)

-The first presidential debate was held at WBBM-TV, Chicago on Monday September 26, 1960.
-Howard K. Smith moderated the debate with Sander Vanocur, Charles Warren, Stuart Novins and Bob Fleming as panelists.
+The first presidential debate between Vice President Richard Nixon and Senator John F. Kennedy took place on Monday, September 26, 1960, at the WBBM-TV studios in Chicago, Illinois.
+The debate was moderated by Howard K. Smith of CBS with Sander Vanocur, Charles Warren, Stuart Novins and Bob Fleming as panelists.
 Questions were restricted to internal or domestic American matters.
 The format decided was: